JeanyDeVries/human-centered-design-2122/README.md

   - Added a explanation button that dropdowns the explanation, hopefully this will make it more clearer to Eric to read the explanations beforehand
   - The "kopieer (woord)" command now works better, because it waits until you are finished saying the word and then copies it.

+Feedback about product:
+  - More select options would be nice for the future.
+For longer text Eric still has to select with the mouse, which is hard to do.
+  - Styling is fun!
+He was happy with the d20.
+  - The pop-ups were making it clear what was happening behind the screen.
+Eric knew what was happening and when he needed to try it again.
+  - The pop-ups showing if it was recording or not was also clear.
+  - The "uitleg" button was clear for him that it was there.
+He tried the commands without the explanation, but sadly he used other words, maybe need to change them in     the future.

 ## Future plans <a name="future">
 I wanted to add more to this app, but because of lack of time I couldn't.
 Things I wanted to add were which Eric wants are:
   - More select options with speech (from...to...)